Red squirrels on Arran

 One of the best ways to protect red squirrels is to create ‘strongholds’ – areas of focused conservation work.
 Better still if these strongholds are islands – so, in Scotland, the Isle of Arran is really important.
 It supports a large, thriving population – with no greys.

-Arran Red Squirrel project
+Arran Red Squirrel Project

 The vets’ role is important – thankfully, their tests showed that Arran's red squirrels are healthy, with no evidence of the virus.
-We have a huge part to play too, as Scotland's national forests and land covers more than 8,000 hectares of the island.
-So, we are working with members of the Arran Red Squirrel Project, and using our local forest knowledge to make long-term plans that put red squirrels first.
+We have a huge part to play too, as Scotland's national forests and land cover more than 8,000 hectares of the island.
+So, we are working with members of the Arran Red Squirrel Project and using our local forest knowledge to make long-term plans that put red squirrels first.

 - planning our work carefully to avoid damage to red squirrel dreys,